d3spawn/netrunner/00-home-lab/README.md

-# Home Lab
+## 🏠 Home Lab

-This home lab forms the foundational environment for all practical work in the **netrunner** repository.
+The home lab forms the foundational environment for all practical work in the **netrunner** repository.

-The lab focuses on understanding system behavior, network design, and security trade-offs through deliberately constructed and isolated virtual environments.
+It focuses on understanding **system behavior, network design, and security trade-offs** through deliberately constructed and isolated virtual environme

+## Structure
+00-home-lab/
+├── shared/ # Network topology, assumptions, and scope ├── offensive-lab/ # Attacker-focused environment and workflows └── defensive-lab/ # Monitoring, logging, and analysis environment

+---

+## 🧠 Skills Demonstrated
+- Virtualization & network segmentation
+- Security architecture thinking
+- Controlled testing methodologies
+- Technical documentation
+- Ethical security practice

+> *Building this lab taught me that security begins not with tools, but with boundaries.*

+---

 ## Objectives